mocelik/Memory-Management/README.md

 TODO
 1. Move prototypes to header file
-2. Can we get rid of global variables (e.g. the one that keeps track of last allocated node?)
+2. Can we get rid of global variables (e.g. the one that keeps track of last allocated node?
+Make it static maybe?)
 3. Separate linked list implementation from interface - this may be difficult because the nodes are constantly split and merged
 4. Implement dynamic allocation based on user input
+5. Are there other algorithms out there that can be implemented?